cubantonystark/_synth_nerf_dataset_creator/README.md

 - Have [Colmap](https://colmap.github.io/index.html) installed in your system and added to your system PATH.<br>
 - Create an images folder and add the photos you want for the dataset.<br>
 - Run ``python dataset.py``<br>
 - The tool will convert .JPG files to .PNG format and also resize to a standard 800 x 800.
-This is done for ease of use and potential errors when training.<br>
+This is done for ease of use and avoid potential errors when training.<br>
 - At the end of processing, you should now have an [NSVF style](https://github.com/facebookresearch/NSVF) formatted dataset to train with [NGP_PL](https://github.com/kwea123/ngp_pl).<br>

 ### The video below shows the tool in action